go-telegram/bot/README.md

 b.Start(context.TODO())
 ```

+> also you can use options `WithMessageTextHandler` and `WithCallbackQueryDataHandler`

 In this example, the handler will be called when the user sends `/start` message.
 All other messages will be handled by the default handler.